web-arena-x/webarena/README.md

 obs, _, terminated, _, info = env.step(action)
 ```
 ## End-to-end Evaluation
+> [!IMPORTANT]
+> To ensure the correct evaluation, please setup your own WebArena websites following step 1 and step 2.
+The demo sites are only for browsing purpose to help you better understand the content.
+After evaluating the 812 examples, reset the environment to the initial state following the instructions [here](./environment_docker/README.md#environment-reset).

 1. Setup the standalone environment.
 Please check out [this page](environment_docker/README.md) for details.